TFG's Exclusive Game and Character Reviews & Ratings!

 doesn't mean they write good fighting game reviews.

 Me, on the other hand?
-I only have to review fighting games, so I take
+I only have to review fighting games and I don't have quotas, so I take

-After reading some of my reviews, I think you'll find that I go into much
+After reading some of my fighting game reviews, I think you'll find that I go into much

 greater detail than other gaming sites.